 Beer Reviews & Home Brewing Tips

 When you are first starting your beer discovery journey, it’s difficult to find new beers to try.
 Let’s face it.
 The local liquor store or grocery store only has some many different kinds of distinct beers to choose from.
-Sure they might have enough to go for you to try a new one every few days for a month, but after that you will be stuck.
+Sure, they might have enough for you to try a new one every few days for a month, but after that you will be stuck.

 If you can’t pick which ones you want for the month, you can also go with the newly featured ones at that time.
 Most of these clubs cost under $50 a month to join.
 Think about that.
 That’s about what you would pay for a round at the local pub and you will be getting access to a huge selection of handcrafted beers that you have never even heard of.
 Plus, you don’t even have to go anywhere.
 All of the bottles get shipped right to your door every month.

 If you are just starting your beer discovery journey and you don’t know where to start, I would definitely recommend looking into one of the main monthly beer clubs.
 They will expose you to tons of duds that you would never come across and educate you on the process of making beer and even some home brewing tips at the same time.
 It’s worth looking into.
 Check it out for yourself.